The following article was originally posted on May 13th, 2016.

-"Two Weeks in the Midday Sun," Roger Ebert's classic 1987 book about the Cannes Film Festival, was rereleased on May 11th, just in time for this year's festival.
-The University of Chicago Press is reprinting the book, which sold out at Ebertfest last month.
+"Two Weeks in the Midday Sun," Roger Ebert's classic 1987 book about the Cannes Film Festival, was rereleased on May 11th, 2016, just in time for the festival.
+The University of Chicago Press reprinted the book, which sold out at Ebertfest prior to its release.
 Below is the new foreword by Martin Scorsese.

 The Cannes Film Festival.
 Or, as it's known to the people who go there year after year—the filmmakers, the entertainment journalists, the film reviewers and critics, the sales agents, the producers, the stars and their entourages—just plain "Cannes."
 If you're talking to a normal human, they're talking about the Riviera, the beach, the hotels, the sun.
 But for a film person, Cannes means the festival, period.